 When we last left the lovely losers in Dead Witch Walking, Rachel was bleeding out and a demon sent her back to the church she lives at with Ivy and Jenks.
 As Rachel is literally moments away from dying, of course Ivy and Nick feel the need to get into a pissing match over her.

 Content warnings: a reference to animal cruelty at the start and a brief mention of sexual violence as a in general at the start and as a plot point near the end.
-When we last left our intrepid witch in … Continue reading

 Chapter sixteen begins with Rachel punching Ivy in the face because she thinks that Ivy has snuck into her room and is going to eat her out of nowhere so like… I’m starting this session Quite Annoyed.

 When we last saw Rachel Morgan in chapter ten, she’d just been about to turn into something after activating a transformation.
 I couldn’t remember what she’d turned into – only that I was pretty sure that it wasn’t what she’d intended – but thankfully, this chapter gives us an answer soon enough:

 Part of officially deciding that I’d break away from the Anita Blake series was trying to figure out another series to focus on that did more interesting things.
-I wanted to tackle a series that I had positive memories of, … Continue reading